MLB extends deadline to salvage openers to 5 p.m. Tuesday

 —Raising the minimum salary from $570,500 to $675,000 this year, with increases of $10,000 annually.

 Players took the stance that all those figures were insufficient.
-Entering the day, they had asked for a $245 million threshold this year, rising to $273 million by the final season of a deal.
-They had proposed a $115 million bonus pool.
+Their start figures were $245 million for the threshold, $115 million for the bonus pool and $775,000 for the minimum.

-The union believed there was an understanding on luxury tax rates, which management was proposing to substantially steepen while eliminating higher penalties for recidivist high spenders.
+The union believed there was an understanding on luxury tax rates, which management had been proposing to substantially steepen while eliminating higher penalties for recidivist high spenders.

 Players’ latest proposals contemplated giving up on expanding salary arbitration from the top 22% to 35% by service time of the players with at least two seasons of service and less than three.